Reflections on BLAISE 2024

 Amidst anti-DEI efforts in the U.S. (see the recent Fearless Fund court case) and rising tensions during an election year, the need for greater inclusion remains as we collectively navigate and build our economy.

-The BLAISE internship program is tailored to address those challenges for BIPOC students interested in impact investing, helping to create pathways to rewarding careers.
+The BLAISE internship program is tailored to address those challenges for underserved students interested in impact investing, helping to create pathways to rewarding careers.
 The program facilitates the development of professional networks, provides training and exposure to the field, and provides a stipend that allows them to participate regardless of financial circumstances.

-Over the last eight weeks, the second cohort of the BLAISE (BIPOC Leaders Advancing an Inclusive and Sustainable Economy) interns were hosted by three organizations embarking on a co-learning journey.
+Over the last eight weeks, the second cohort of the BLAISE interns were hosted by three organizations embarking on a co-learning journey.
+This year three students were placed with the support of key partners:

 • Stephanie Silva (Boston University) with Croatan Institute